 Each RESA project is unique, and a pre-study lets you know if an EMAS is the best solution for you.
 Runway Safe works together with the airport’s project team to identify & come up with the best solution for your specific need.
 Different scenarios are discussed & considered about placement of the EMAS in order to optimize performance.

-A preliminary design report (PDR) is created to show the feasibility and results of installing an EMAS.
-A preliminary design study is performed with the critical aircraft for the specific case.
-A PDR is a simplified EMAS design based on the most critical aircraft and limited design options to verify the performance of each EMAS project.
+A Preliminary Performance Report (PPR) is created to show the feasibility and results of installing an EMAS.
+A preliminary performance study is performed with the critical aircraft for the specific case.
+A PPR is a simplified EMAS design based on the most critical aircraft and limited design options to verify the performance of each EMAS project.

 Get in contact with us firstname.lastname@example.org for consultation and a pre-study for your specific runway.